trey-rosius/cdk_group_chat/content/using_graphql_codegen/generate_code.md

   },
 ```

-If you look in your working directory, you should now see an appsync.d.ts file that contains your generated types.
+If you look inside your working directory, you should now see an appsync.d.ts file that contains your generated types.

 We will go indepth on the file contents as we progress along.